Borghese-Gladiator/pay-to-vote-dapp/README.md

 - utils.js - handle calling backend
   - API POST to set username
   - API POST to vote
-  - API GET for profile (use for profile & for transactions list)
+  - API GET for profile (use for profile & for transaction list)
   - API GET for leaders list
     - API GET all profiles
     - Return top 5 sorted by contribution amount